JasonBock/Rocks/docs/Overview.md

 expectations.Verify();
 ```

 The mocking process starts by instantiating an `IAmSimpleCreateExpectations` object.
 When `RockAttribute` is added, Rocks will interrogate the type provided in the first constructor parameter.
-It will then create a number of properties for each mockable member.
-In the example, you can call `.Methods.TargetAction()` and `.Methods.TargetFunc()` to state that you expect these members to be called.
+It will then create a property called "Setups" that contains members that mimic the mockable members on the target type.
+In the example, you can call `TargetAction()` and `TargetFunc()` to state that you expect these members to be called.
 For `TargetFunc()`, you can also specify the return value via the `ReturnValue()` method.
 You can also specify `BuildType.Make` to create a "make" type.
 Makes will be covered later on in this document.

+To be clear, you are **not** invoking these members on a mock instance at this point.
+You're simply setting expectations on members that you expect to be used when code is under test.
+These members are synthesized by Rocks to look like the members on the target type.
+Also, you don't have to create a variable called `setups` to reference the `Setups` property value, but if you're doing a number of expectation definitions for a mock, this may make code a bit easier to read.
+In the rest of the examples in this document, we'll use both the `Setups` property on the expectations instance directly as well as set the `Setups` property to a local variable used for multiple setups.

 `RockAttribute` can only exist at the assembly level.
 If you have multiple instances of these attributes defined in a project targeting the same type to mock, only one expectations class will be generated.
 The names of the generated expectation types follow these patterns: